katjensen/cygnss-wetlands/README.md

 ---
 ## Installation

-This project's environment is managed with Poetry.
+This project's dependencies are managed with Poetry.
 Learm more about its [basic usage](https://python-poetry.org/docs/basic-usage/)

 ### 1. Clone Repo
 ```bash